Our Pest guide

 These small varmints are primarily troublesome for Calgary home and business owners.
 Though Voles may be mistaken as a field mouse because of their appearance, they are more closely related to the muskrat.
 Voles are small stout creatures, with small beady eyes that burrow in your yard.

-Voles are known for tunneling underground, this is how they cause severe damage to your landscaping.
-They stay below the surface of the ground and in the winter burrow beneath the snow, using it as insulation.
+Voles are known for tunneling underground, causing severe damage to your landscaping.
+They stay below the surface of the ground and burrow beneath the snow, using it as insulation during the winter.
 The voles gnaw through the root systems of your trees, shrubs, and lawns, all while eating your vegetation.

 It won’t be evident that a vole problem is occurring until the snow melts and you find your lawn is covered in chewed out tracks and your trees have stopped thriving.
 When the weather warms up they move further underground and don’t pose as much of a problem.